ibnHatab/SOE/README.md

 ```

+### Chapter  1.
+Problem Solving, Programming, and Calculation
+Basic FP.

+### Chapter  2.
+A Module of Shapes: Part I
+It is one to one translation from Haskell code: [elm/Shape.elm](elm/Shape.elm).
+There is no multiple function clause in Elm.
+It force you to the canonical `case/of` syntax.
-### Graphics in Elm
+### Chapter  3.
+Simple Graphics (Snowflake)

-To make first take on graphics in ELM we follow
+First take on graphics in ELM.
+We follow
 [Elm – fun with L-System](http://theburningmonk.com/2015/10/elm-fun-with-l-system-part-4/)
 derived from another article
 [Fun with L-System](http://www.clear-lines.com/blog/post/Fun-with-L-system.aspx).